History of New Jersey: Late 20th century

-Because of its strategic location on the East Coast, New Jersey played an important role in the United States' Cold War defense.
+Because of its strategic location on the East Coast, New Jersey played an important role in the United States's Cold War defense.
 Fourteen Nike anti-aircraft missile batteries in two groups were constructed in New Jersey to protect the metropolitan areas around Philadelphia and New York City.
 In addition, a regional command center was built in New Jersey.
 By 1974, the missile sites were deactivated.
 In addition to these, air defense radar sites, bases for interceptor aircraft, anti-aircraft gun batteries, surface-to-air missile sites, and command and control facilities were constructed to defend against an attack by long range, nuclear-armed aircraft of the Soviet Air Force.

 In 1973, the New Jersey Supreme Court ordered the legislature to pass a statute funding schools more equitably for impoverished areas.
 The legislature did this in 1975 but failed to fund it.
 The Court thereupon shut down all public schools for eight days in 1976, until the legislature passed an income tax bill.
 Prior to this bill, the state had no income tax.

 In 1998, the south side of Ellis Island came under the jurisdiction of New Jersey following a US Supreme Court decision, New Jersey v.
 New York.
 Before, the island had been governed by the state of New York.
 However, after the court decision, disagreements between New Jersey and New York led to the sharing of jurisdiction over the island by the two states.